DanyangDai/Website/content/home/about.md

 # Biography

-Danyang Dai(Daidai) is a first year master student studying applied econometrics in the University of Melbourne.
+Danyang Dai(Daidai) is currently a Masters student at The University of Melbourne major in Applied Econometrics and due to graduate at the end of 2020.
+She joined R Ladies Melbourne organisation committee in 2020.
+She cofounded the [Equity Research Organsition](https://equityresearch.netlify.app/) at the University of Melbourne and build the club webiste using Blogdown.
+She is looking for data analysis related jobs in Melbourne area.